Advisory Board

 Jennifer Krasinski

-Jennifer Krasinski is a Brooklyn-based writer and critic.
+Jennifer is a Brooklyn-based writer and critic.
 She is the digital editorial director for Artforum magazine, and formerly an art columnist for the Village Voice.
 A regular contributor to Bookforum, and a contributing editor to Yale University’s Theater magazine, she is the recipient of a 2013 Creative Capital / Warhol Foundation Arts Writers Grant.

 LB Thompson

-LB Thompson’s poetry has won national awards from The Mrs. Giles Whiting Foundation and the Rona Jaffe Foundation, and has appeared in The New Yorker and other literary journals.
+LB’s poetry has won national awards from The Mrs. Giles Whiting Foundation and the Rona Jaffe Foundation, and has appeared in The New Yorker and other literary journals.
 Her collaborative work with artist Ellen Wiener has been exhibited in New York and at Vanderbilt University, and collected by museums and libraries internationally.
 LB teaches at Suffolk County Community College and The New School/Parsons in New York City.
 She lives with her wife and book collection in Greenport.

 Staff for the Leah Ryan Fund: